 - Do NOT touch the refrigerant piping, water piping or internal parts during and immediately after operation.
 It could be too hot or too cold.
 Give it time to return to normal temperature.
-If you MUST touch it, wear protective gloves. - Do NOT touch any accidental leaking refrigerant.
+If you must touch it, wear protective gloves. - Do NOT touch any accidental leaking refrigerant.

 Improper installation or attachment of equipment or accessories could result in electrical shock, short-circuit, leaks, fire or other damage to the equipment.
-ONLY use accessories, optional equipment and spare parts made or approved by Daikin unless otherwise specified.
+Only use accessories, optional equipment and spare parts made or approved by Daikin.